 The hotel has even been featured by the National Geographic magazine on their list of “Unique Lodges of the World.”
 At the hotel, you will find geothermal hot water pools, local artwork, a great restaurant and often (at least in winter) some stunning Northern lights.

 Originally the stunning blue waterfall was called Bjarnafoss but it is unknown when the waterfall changed names.
 Legend has it that two young boys fell into the waterfall and from that time the waterfall had this name (Barnafoss means Children’s waterfall) but it has never been proven.

 The waterfall runs from Hvítá River which originates at Langjökull Glacier and is one of the best-known waterfalls in Iceland.
-Barnafoss is mainly known for the stone bridges or stone arches that have at some point stood over the falls but those form when the river manages to dig itself under the berg and shape the lava.
-Today only one of those natural bridges is left and visible at the Barnafoss waterfall.
+Barnafoss is mainly known for the stone bridges that had stood over the falls for centuries.
+Today only one of those natural bridges is left and visible.

 A little about the flora, a special type of a fern called “Blechnum spicant” grows solely at Deildartunguhver, nowhere else in Iceland.

-Another interesting thing about Reykholt is that tunnels were dug into the hills where Snorralaug is located so the people living there could get right from their houses to the pool.
+Another interesting thing about Reykholt is that tunnels were dug into the hills where Snorralaug is located.
+The people living there could get right from their houses to the pool.
 Snorri even had a special tunnel from his residence.